 Selling a private label on Amazon is so valuable to your business.
 When people search for products to buy, Amazon is usually the first site they use.
 In fact, Amazon is now the third most used search engine on the entire web!
-It is by far and away the most used online marketplace, such that customers prefer to use Amazon rather than the direct retailer to check on a product.
+It is by far the most used online marketplace, and customers prefer to use Amazon over direct retailers to look for a product.

 Advertising your private label effectively is a great way to boost conversions, expose new customers to your brand and ultimately gain more sales.

 Here are industry-proven top ways to advertise your own brand products on Amazon: